 Collective trusts: The fair value of participation units held in the collective trust funds are based on their net asset values, as reported by the managers of the collective trust funds and as supported by the unit prices of actual purchase and sale transactions occurring as of or close to the financial statement date.
 Underlying investments of the S&P 500 Index Fund consist primarily of common stocks.
 Underlying investments of the Aggregate Bond Index Fund consist primarily of bonds.
 The Putnam Stable Value Fund invests primarily in guaranteed and security-backed investment contracts with life insurance companies, banks, and other financial institutions.
-Underlying investments of the target date collective trust funds consist of fixed income and mixed-asset equities.
 The collective trust funds provide for daily redemptions by the Plan at reported net asset values per share, with no advance notice requirement.

 Purchases and sales of investment securities are recorded on a trade date basis.
 Dividends are recorded on the ex-dividend date.
 Interest income is recorded on the accrual basis.
-Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net (depreciation) appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.